-Testing is considered to be one of the good coding practices, but fewer developers are encouraged to write tests.
+Testing is considered to be one of the good coding practices, but fewer devs are encouraged to write tests.
 Time to make testing great again.

 There are basically two reasons why software testing is not in vain these days.
 On the one hand I notice that testing is deliberately not taken into account as part of the development process.
 Particularly you can see this tendency around outsourced projects, where time is money.
 On the other hand, software developers just overlook the importance of writing tests.
 Surprisingly they prefer the old “run-and-try-things” approach, which actually takes more time, is more error prone, and needs to be repeated for all future changes within the application.

 Ignoring testing is counterproductive

 But let me be clear: whatever you reason is, neglecting software testing is counterproductive.
 In this ever increasing world of Software-as-a-Service, Platforms-as-a-Service and mobile apps developed with the speed of light, it’s a deal breaker when an application isn’t working, as users can google new alternatives within one minute.